Syntax & Formulas

 SYMBOLS: Returns every asset symbol along with its name.

-TOP100-SYMBOLS: Retrieves the top 100 asset symbols by market capitalization, including their names.
+TOPn-SYMBOLS: Retrieves the top n asset symbols by market capitalization, including their names.

 METRICS: Provides every metric symbol and its corresponding description.